 Over the years, I have watched athletes race in traditional wood snowshoes and medal against the new style aluminum or exotic metal versions.
 So, don’t discard the idea of using wooden snowshoes.
-Own a pair, and you’ll have something to show, too.
+Instead, own a pair, and you’ll have something to show, too.
 Such uniqueness attracts a crowd.

 Key traits: Unique, quiet, traditional

-Since 1959, GV of Canada produces tough snowshoes for tough winter enthusiasts.
-It turns out, many of their offerings work well for running and racing, too, particularly on challenging courses with ungroomed surfaces and nasty climbs . . . you know, fun runs.
+Since 1959, GV of Canada has produced tough snowshoes for tough winter enthusiasts.
+But, it turns out, many of their offerings work well for running and racing, too, particularly on challenging courses with ungroomed surfaces and nasty climbs . . . you know, fun runs.